 I spent a few days in Galle but you can easily visit the city in just one day.
 The main reason to go to Galle is the old town, where it’s enjoyable to have a walk.
 You can also visit St. Mary’s cathedral, the Dutch church, go to the national museum, see the fort, have a walk along the beach… A simple town, but definitely worth paying it a visit!

 It’s time to relax a little bit, let’s go from Galle to Mirissa Beach, in the extreme south of Sri Lanka!
 It’s one of the most famous beaches in the country.
 From what I heard, it can be packed, depending on the period of the year you go there.
-When I was there, it was quiet.
+When I was there, it was quiet, although there are a few things to do in Mirissa.
 Yes, there are tourists, but not many.
 Perfect to chill…

 As you walk along the beach, there are many bars and restaurants.
 And stands for surf lessons.
 Oh and apparently, Mirissa Beach is known for its whales shows.
 Again you’ll see billboards in the city, guys coming to you for “a great whales show!“, stands on the beach… This is one of the first thing the guy from my guesthouse told me “Wanna see a whales show?”
 Not my cup of tea but check this article to find out more about whale watching in Mirissa.